Mint Mobile vs. Ultra Mobile: Which is better for you?

 Unlimited+ (60GB)$59 per month$56 per month$55 per month$50 per month

-Ultra Mobile includes unlimited international calling to more than 80 countries.
-If you need to call other international locations or even roam internationally, all plans except the 250MB plan include a credit.
+Ultra Mobile offers unlimited international calling to more than 90 countries on all its plans.
+If you need to call other international locations or roam internationally, all plans except the 250MB plan include a credit for this.

 Mint Mobile vs. Ultra Mobile: Mint Mobile's plans